‘Game of Thrones’ series finale S8E6 “Revenge of a Mad Queen” preview

 Dark Auntie Dany wants to kill ‘em all

-Dany still has that deadly fear-anger combo on her face after laying waste to a productive city filled with innocents.
-One thing’s for sure, she can’t destroy the Sept of Baelor – Cersei already took care of that.
+Dany still has that deadly fear-anger combo on her face after laying waste to a productive city filled with innocent smallfolk going about their lives in peace.
+One thing’s for sure: she can’t destroy the Sept of Baelor – Cersei already took care of that.